dickfickling/resume/README.md

-resume
+Résumé
 ======

-My resume! (how awesome is it that you can see my resume's commit history?)
+My résumé! (how awesome is it that you can see my résumé's commit history?)